gkrockz/Avatar-Generator/README.md

 1️⃣ Enter your name in the `Input` field and then click `Generate`.

 2️⃣ Then, Avatar will be generated based on the name you entered.

+3️⃣ You can save the image in svg format with the href provided, below the image.

 ---